Anabela Basalo

-Anabela Basalo (Анабела Басало) (born 4 September 1972) is a Serbian writer.
+Anabela Basalo (Анабела Басало) (born 4 September 1972) is a Serbian romance writer.

 Biography

+Basalo was born in Zenica.
 She graduated from the Third Gymnasium in Belgrade, and began studies of biology, which she never finished.

 Before she wrote his first book she worked as a seller, waitress, held her own coffeehouse, and worked in the time-share business.
 Basalo responded to an ad where the girls were asked to work on phone sex lines – to read erotic stories – reportedly with desire to write them.
 After seven years writing the story was mature enough for the novel.

+She would later describe her romantic life to Stil, saying "My love story resembles the film Boulevard of the Revolution.
+I met my current choice when I was eighteen and we were in a relationship for a month.
+At the time, he was the seducer, and I was the nice girl who had to come home by midnight...
+Years later, whenever I walked through the street where he lives, I'd remember him, but nothing more than that.
+However, after eighteen full years, he simply remembered me and called me on the phone, and after a few hours of conversation, we decided to see each other and the emotions between us woke up again.
+Three days later, he knelt in front of me on the street and proposed to me, and after just a month, I remained in a different state."

 Works

 Basalo attracted attention with her first novel, Žena s greškom (Woman with Error).
 Not long after it she published another novel, Peta ljubav (Fifth Love).
 Since then, she published novels Erotske price (Erotic Stories), Tajne ženskih jastuka (Secrets of Women Pillows), etc.

-Her books speak about the world of male domination, the world of money, power and urban Belgrade.
-Although it appears that her novels talk about sex, the story is in fact about the eternal themes: searching for identity, loneliness, environment, what happens when someone decides to be different.
-She openly and honestly talk about male-female relations.
-Basalo does so even when writing for women magazines.
+Considered a "controversial writer" by some critics, Basalo's books reference ideas of male domination, the world of money, power and urban Belgrade.
+Although her novels talk about sex, central themes in her books include searching for identity, loneliness, environment, and what happens when someone decides to be different.
+Including when writing for women magazines, Basalo writes honestly about male-female relations.

-Critics said of her that she is an "author of a special sensibility, devoted to the personal understanding of the position of women in the world of men."
+Critics have also described her as an "author of a special sensibility, devoted to the personal understanding of the position of women in the world of men."